dblock/code.dblock.org/_posts/2017/2017-10-29-how-to-do-startup-technical-due-diligence.markdown

 A description of the business problem and typical technical challenges of such business.
 An end-to-end explanation of how the product works from the technical point of view, whether the proposed idea works and a summary of the current state of the systems and people involved, including a take on senior leadership, its track record and current progress.
 The company in its context and time line, compared to other enterprises of similar size, scale and stage.
 A clear evaluation of confidence in the overall ability of the team.

-The important takeaway from this section is whether _this report will express a fairly high level of confidence in the team’s ability to continue delivering on the company’s product roadmap, while incrementally improving the underlying technology_.
+The important takeaway from this section is whether _this report will express a fairly high level of confidence in the team's ability to continue delivering on the company's product roadmap, while incrementally improving the underlying technology_.

 #### Technology Platform